Scientists: Moon over the hill at 4.51 billion years old

 A research team reports that the moon formed within 60 million years of the birth of the solar system.
 The scientists conducted uranium-lead dating on fragments of the mineral zircon extracted from Apollo 14 lunar samples.

-CAPE CANAVERAL, Fla. — It turns out the moon is older than many scientists suspected: a ripe 4.51 billion years old.
+CAPE CANAVERAL, Fla.
+(AP) — It turns out the moon is older than many scientists suspected: a ripe 4.51 billion years old.

 That’s the newest estimate, thanks to rocks and soil collected by the Apollo 14 moonwalkers in 1971.